vishvAsa/kalpAntaram/kANe/v5p1/1_Vratas_and_Utsavas/13_List_of_Vratas_and_Utsavas.md

 the rays of Arupa.
 Prūjāpatyavrata-one who at the end of Kr̥cchra penance donates

-a cow and feeds brāhmaṇas acc, to ability goes to the place of Saṅkara; Mat.
+a cow and feeds brāhmaṇas acc, to ability goes to the place of Śhaṅkara; Mat.
 101. 66 q. by KKV 448, HV II.
 883 ( from

 Pad.).
 This is 44th Şaṣṭivrata in KKV.
 Prāptivrata-one who follows ekabhakta way for a year and

-then donates a jar full of water and food goes to Sivaloka for the period of a Kalpa; Mat.
+then donates a jar full of water and food goes to Śivaloka for the period of a Kalpa; Mat.
 101.55 q. by KKV 417 (34th

 Şaṣṭivrata ); HV II, 866 (from Pad. ).
 Prāvaraña ṣaṣthi-on Mārg. śu.
 6, one should offer to gods and